Your dog is weird.

 Dogs love nothing more than a good stink.

-If you’ve ever observed your dog while they were playing outside, you know how much your dog loves to spread his or her smell.
+If you’ve ever observed your dog while they were playing outside in the boundaries of their wireless dog fence, you know how much your dog loves to spread his or her smell.
 This actually goes back to those same ancient dog instincts, except this time your dog is trying to mark his or her territory.
 In a very real way, your dog is scratching at his or her bed to show that it belongs to him or her.

 Not sure how this works?
 It might come as a bit of a surprise, but your dog actually has scent glands in his or her feet.
 That’s why your dog loves to scratch at things outside and why your dog might be scratching at his or her bed.